Yooval/SchoolSync/README.md

 ## Overview

-SchoolSync is a **TypeScript** Events Management app .Designed to coordinate and track school-related events, allowing teachers and students to create, join, and follow events.
+SchoolSync is a **TypeScript** Events Management REST API application.
+Designed to coordinate and track school-related events, allowing teachers and students to create, join, and follow events.
 It supports full CRUD (Create, Read, Update, Delete) operations for managing users, events, courses, and subjects.

 ### Key Features